bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Randomly guessing here.
 So it's an interesting question.
 Another reason why really people prefer CoinShuffle++ is, I think this is something that only really was very clear to us when we worked on the plus plus version is that actually kicking people.
-So in CoinShuffle, in the normal CoinShuffle, it's easy to deal with cases where people send wrong messages and A lot of the work in the protocol is figuring out who sent wrong messages and kicked them out.
+So in the normal CoinShuffle, it's easy to deal with cases where people send wrong messages and A lot of the work in the protocol is figuring out who sent wrong messages and kicked them out.
 It's however, in this structure where you like the first peer sends to the second one and the second one sends to the third and so on.
 In such a structure, it's much harder to deal with peers that appear offline.
 Like what if the third guy doesn't receive a message or claims that it doesn't receive a message from the second guy, who's to blame, right?